ImSwitch/ImSwitch/docs/use-cases.rst

 For this microscope use case, we created the JSON file ``example_OPTFull4Wire.json``, located at ``/imswitch/_data/user_defaults/imcontrol_setups/example_OPTFull4Wire.json``.

 In the JSON file, one detector is specified for the imaging: DMK 37BUX252 is controlled by ``TIS4Manager`` set for gray-scale 12bit frame acquisition.
-The exposure time is upon startup is defined in `us` for ``TIS4Manager``, however many other managers use `ms`.
+The exposure time is defined in `us` for ``TIS4Manager``, however many other managers might use `ms`.

 The rotational stage is controlled via ``TelemetrixRotatorManager``, which controls the Arduino board.
 Configure your pin connections via ``piConfig`` in the configuration file.
 The number of steps per revolution of the